spacetimeengineer/mupy/README.md

 ## Road-map

 ### Build a community
 This kind of thing wont go far without a community.
 This community would provide real goals, like real projects that can help us do bigger and better things like infrastructure or innovation.
 I know it sounds crazy but why not.
-For my purposes mupy is basically finished but the community may identifyworthwhile proposals for features.
+For my purposes mupy is basically finished but the community may identify worthwhile proposals for features.
+It's really important to understand that the only way to build amazing things is to try and if at first you dont succeed try try again. mupy will expedite this process.

 ### Redesign model (perhaps in a different language)
 All programming all starts with a model.
 The more efficient the model the more efficient the programming.Every time you rebuild a system from the ground up you can identify deeper problems which when solved leads to more efficiency.
 This creates more automation power and longevity.
 It also keeps us smart.